eprev/eprev.org/_drafts/change-os-x-network-location-based-on-the-wi-fi-network-name.md

 manually.
 How annoying!

 Wouldn’t it be great if OS X could switch location automatically based on the name of Wi-Fi network that I’m connected to?
-Furthermore, I would like to change automatically some Security Preferences, because I have to lock the computer immediately at work when I go away.
+Moreover, I would like to change automatically some Security Preferences, because I have to lock the computer immediately at work when I go away.
 But I found it annoying to have it at home.